 The historic event is one that not only changed world history but devastated the Hohenberg family.
 Princess Anita’s grandfather Maximilian and his brother Ernst were later deported to the concentration camp at Dachau after the annexation of 1938 and Artstetten was confiscated from the family until 1949.

-However today, Princess Anita is keen to talk about the more romantic side of her family history and the ‘scandalous’ love between her great grandfather and her great grandmother, Sophia Duchess of Hohenberg.
-Her eyes glistening, she tells me how there was quite a fuss at the time.
+Beyond political and historical considerations, Princess Anita Von Hohenberg also wants to help reveal another side of her ancestors.
+Today she is keen to talk about the more romantic side of her family history and the ‘scandalous’ love between her great grandfather and her great grandmother, Sophia Duchess of Hohenberg.
+Her eyes glistening, she will tell you how there was quite a fuss at the time.

 There was drama with the fact Franz Ferdinand was from an imperial family and Sophie from a family of Counts.
 With the law at the time meaning royals could only marry other royals, Franz Ferdinand had to make an oath that his descendants would not be of royal blood.
 That’s why the family is now called Hohenberg and why the chief of the family is a Duke.

 The Luxury Gold Chairman’s Collection

 Available on selected departures of our luxury guided tours, choose a Founder’s Collection departure of Harmony of Central Europe and have the privilege of meeting Princess Anita Von Hohenberg for yourself.
 One of the amazing people you can meet as part of our Chairman’s Collection, these exclusive encounters include Italian nobility, an English Duchess and a distinguished Peruvian politician.

 Often one of the most rewarding aspects of travel is the people we meet.
 These cherished interactions forge an unforgettable connection with a destination and create lasting memories.
 And these exclusive meetings really set Luxury Gold apart.